 Preference is given to applications for a single purpose (rather than top-ups of grants for existing projects).
 We particularly encourage applications with an innovative aspect, such as engaging with new media, and especially cases that will disseminate good practice.

 The principal applicant must be a member of the Association.
 Preference will normally be given to candidates who have not previously won an award.
-Funds will normally be available from 1st January each year.
-The awards will be announced at the AGM.
+The application deadline is 1st September and Funds will normally be available from 1st November each year.
+The awards will be announced at the Annual General Meeting.

 Proposals will be ranked on the following criteria: